aliyun/terraform-provider-alicloud/website/docs/r/governance_account.html.markdown

   If the registration application is applied to an existing account, this parameter does not need to be filled in.
 * `payer_account_id` - (Optional) The ID of the billing account.
 If you leave this parameter empty, the current account is used as the billing account.
+* `default_domain_name` - (Optional, Available since v1.231.0) The domain name is used to qualify the login name of RAM users and RAM roles.

+  Format: \<AccountAlias>.onaliyun.com where \<AccountAlias> is the account alias, and the default value is the Aliyun account ID.
+The default domain name must end with the .onaliyun.com suffix.
+The maximum length of the default domain name (including suffix) is 64 characters.
+It can contain English letters, numbers, English periods (.) , dashes (-) and underscores (_).

 ## Attributes Reference